 How much there is to do, how little time to do it

 The plan established in Season 16 for the remaining seasons brings in a mix of famous and lesser known shows.
-Some revisions to the plan, however, will be made: For example, The Two Noble Kinsmen will be re-scheduled later, as we were not able to include it in Season 16 after all.
-Watch for new details as they become available!
+Some revisions to the plan, however, have been made or will be made: For example, The Two Noble Kinsmen will be re-scheduled later, as we were not able to include it in Season 16 after all.
+The Merry Wives of Windsor is now scheduled for Fall 2019.